 They work very closely with the court staff, police, the Crown Prosecution Service and Magistrates/Judges to ensure that your voice is heard within the Criminal Justice System, and that any requests you make to the court are heard and recorded.

 The Court IDVAs will make sure that you are aware of upcoming court dates and outcomes.
 They will offer you support and advice around your next steps and make sure that any court appearance(s) you are required to make are done in a safe way.

 If you feel that you, or someone you know, or who you are working with, is in need of a Court IDVA please call our helpdesk on 0845 602 9035 and they will discuss this with you.

 GDASS offers a number of group work programmes.
 All of the GDASS programmes are completely free of charge.

-Click here for more information about the Freedom Programme, the Phoenix Programme, and Trust and Understanding Family Groups (TUFG).
+Click here for more information about the Phoenix Programme and Breathe.